 Renaming plant based dishes to make them more appealing to everyone

 Adding more vegetables into main dishes, sauces and desserts such as parsnip in flapjack

 Increasing raw vegetables with a main course, such as finger vegetable sticks with a pizza and pasta day.

 All this, in addition to the fantastic colourful Salads Catering Leeds provide in school which provide pupils with a rainbow of salad and vegetables.

 Our ongoing commitment to the Leeds Healthy Weight Declaration is also apparent in this menu, with smaller portions of cake being served, always accompanied with fresh fruit.
 The savoury dessert of cheese and crackers with fresh fruit wedges also makes a re-appearance

-All children from Reception to Year 2 are entitled to a free school meal and from September 2019 all children are expected to have school meals.
+All children from Reception to Year 2 are entitled to a free school meal and since September 2019 all children have been expected to have school meals.
 There will be NO OPTION to bring a packed lunch for your child.

 Some families are entitled to free school meals, click on the link for advise on how to Claim Free School Meals or complete the Benefit Claim Form at your local One Stop Shop (Dewsbury Road) and for more information about school meals click on the link: School Meals Information.

 Lunches are prepared at the school.
 Every effort is made to ensure quality and consistency of service provided, and we are very keen to promote Healthy Eating and Healthy lifestyles choices to our children.
 We are committed to providing a healthy and nutritious menu and encourage children to actively take part in sporting activities during the school day as part of the curriculum and additional activities during lunch breaks and after school clubs.
 Our Food Policy describes all aspects of our guidelines and expectations in school.